-Internal Social Responsibility, reflected in the support for our employees and their families, is an integral part of our strategy.
-With activities in the specific areas of Health, Education and Family Well-Being, the different programmes implemented in Portugal and Poland have enabled to reinforce the support for our most important asset: people.
+Internal Social Responsibility, reflected in the support for our employees and their families, is an integral part of the Group's strategy.
+With activities in the specific areas of Health, Education and

+Family Well-Being, the different programmes implemented in Portugal and Poland have enabled to reinforce the support for the Jerónimo Martins most important asset: people.